Horse Health Requirements

 The State of Vermont Requires:

-- GMHA does not require this document with entry, but the VT Agency of Agriculture and Transportation may
+- GMHA does not require this document with entry, but the VT Agency of Agriculture and Transportation may enforce these regulations at any time.

 👉 GMHA reserves the right to enforce all state health regulations to protect horses on the grounds.